bazbt3/rssupdatemasto/README.md

 * My Python also did not have the feedparser module, so: `pip3 install feedparser`.

 ### Setup at your instance:
-* A new 'application' must be created at your instance for your Python script - created whilst signed in.
-Go to `https://YourInstanceName/settings/applications/` and press the 'New application' button.
-Take educated guesses based on reading the help found elsewhere.
-You only need two Scopes checked: `write:statuses` and *(maybe!)* `profile`.
+A new 'application' must be created at your instance for your Python script - created whilst signed in.
+Take educated guesses based on reading the help you can find elsewhere.
+1. Go to `https://{YourInstanceName}/settings/applications/` and press the 'New application' button,
+2. Give it a snappy application name,
+3. If you have a web site you intend to document the app at, add its address.
+4. I left the redirect URI untouched.
+5. You probably only need 1 Scope checked: `write:statuses` (and *maybe!* `profile`).

 ### The configuration files you must create:
-* **`masto_app_token.txt`** - a file containing the Mastodon application token obtained from above.
+* **`masto_app_token.txt`** - a file containing the Mastodon application token obtained after creating your application.
 It must be only one line. **This token MUST remain secret from others**.
 (It is read from a separate file to give some portability to the code).
 An example of how it might look:
 ```
    y0UWilllik3pLay1ngW1ththiSAppForIt8r1n6sjOy
 ```